mip3x/currency/README.md

-# currency
+# app
-Currency REST API
+Currency app in Golang